mrsteele/openai-tokens/README.md

 ### createClient

-In an effort to streamline all the utilities into a single opinionated service, you can create a `client` that will determine waht is the best model and truncate if needed to fit your needs.
+In an effort to streamline all the utilities into a single opinionated service, you can create a `client` that will determine what is the best model and truncate if needed to fit your needs.

 ```js
 import { createClient } = from 'openai-tokens'